S&P 500 and Gold

 Figure 1

 The best example of a negative link between the S&P 500 and gold may be the Great Recession, as seen in figure 2.
 The housing bubble burst in 2007, and the following global financial crisis sank the S&P 500 by 50% from top to bottom.
 Meanwhile, the price of gold surged 39% in the same period between July 2007 and March 2009.
 By September 2011, the monthly price of gold skyrocketed 166%, while the S&P 500 was still 23% below its 2007 peak.
 Hence, gold is also a good portfolio diversifier as it provides a hedge against the S&P 500 Index.
-Thus, it is a good idea to add some gold to the equity investment portfolio.
+Thus, adding some gold to the equity investment portfolio is a good idea.

 Figure 2